How To Stop Brakes From Squeaking Without Taking Tire Off? [No More Noise!]

 1. Brake Dust Between Brake Pads and Rotor

-When a car brakes, the brake pads rub against the rotors, producing friction that slows down the car.
+The brakes make the car slow down.
+When the brakes are used, the brake pads rub against the rotors.
+This makes friction that slows the car.

-The particles of brake dust act as an abrasive material.
-Over a period of time, when brake pads press against the rotor, the dust particles get caught in between and create a grinding or squeaky sound.
-In some cases, the noise can be so loud that you can hear it inside the car.
+From my view, the brake dust acts like sandpaper.
+Over time, when the brake pads hit the rotor, dust gets stuck in between.
+This makes a grinding or squeaky noise.
+Sometimes the noise is so loud you can hear it inside the car.

 2. Brake Pad Vibrating Against The Rotor

-When the brake pads press against the rotor, the friction between them causes the brake pads to vibrate at a high frequency.
-This vibration causes the brake pads to oscillate back and forth against the rotor, creating a squealing sound.
+The brake pads press against the rotor when you step on the brake pedal.
+The friction between the brake pads and rotor makes the brake pads vibrate very fast.
+This fast vibration causes the brake pads to wiggle back and forth on the rotor.
+That wiggling creates the loud squealing noise you hear.

-The noise is accentuated when the brake pad is not properly shimmed.
-A shim is a thin metal plate that sits between the brake pad and the caliper.
+The noise gets louder if the brake pad is not shimmed right.
+A shim is a thin metal plate.
+It goes between the brake pad and the brake caliper.
+The shim sits on the backing plate of the brake pad.

 3. Brake Pads Are Not Bedded In